 20. Hitchens’s Razor

 Named after famous contrarian Christopher Hitchens, Hitchen’s Razor is a rule of thumb for anyone confronted with outlandish claims.
 It says that “what can be asserted without evidence can also be dismissed without evidence”.
 While the Hitch coined the term in the context of religious claims, it can certainly be applied to lots of debates nowadays.
 As I’ve illustrated in a previous post about debate games, the burden of proof is with the person making claims.
-We can also look at Hitchens’s Razor as a variation of Ockham’s Razor.
+We can also look at Hitchens’s Razor as a variation of Occam’s Razor.

 21. Othello Error